|

 match the query criteria and bring them all back to the client at once,

 where N is the prefetch setting.
-Then, once your next
+Then, once your next calls

 have run through those N rows, JDBC will go back to fetch the next N rows